juce-framework/JUCE/JUCE_ARA.md

 To make things feel more "JUCEy", we've given each JUCE model object a `Listener` base class with virtual callbacks that can be overridden to receive notifications related to the ARA model graph and host rendering / UI state.
-These callbacks meant to replace the `will/did` functions that would be overridden by an `ARA::PlugIn::DocumentController` implementation using the ARA C++ library.
+These callbacks are meant to replace the `will/did` functions that would be overridden by an `ARA::PlugIn::DocumentController` implementation using the ARA C++ library.

 We've also added this `Listener` pattern to other classes, such as the